nikhilCad/pyRager/README.md

 # pyRager
-The following project is a game made in Python using the tkinter module.
+The following project is a game made in Python using the tkinter module as a school project.

 tkinter is used as it is mentioned in Appendix B of Computer Science with Python by Sumita Arora, Class XII